FirstLegoLeague/launcher/docs/userguide.md

 - `Select Team` - Choose the team to score.
 After selecting a team, you select the `Round`.
 - `Select Round` - Click the `Round` to score.
 - `Points` shows the accumulated points of missions scored so far.
 - `Default` sets all the unscored missions to their default (usually unscored) value.
-This shortcut may be used when a team has successfully done only a few missions - score those missions and then press `Default` to rapidly complete the other missions.
+This shortcut may be used when a team has successfully completed only a few missions - score those missions and then press `Default` to rapidly complete the other missions.
 This option is not available when the referee role is logged in since the referee is required to go over all the missions with the team technicians.
-- `No show` - mark a No Show team
+- `No show` - mark a team that has missed their match as No Show
-- `Reset` - reset the scoresheet to it's unscored state.
+- `Reset` - reset the scoresheet to it's unscored state
+- `Cancel` - closes the scoresheet without saving it
 - `?` - Show the mission description.

 Once all the scoring requirements of a mission have been marked, the mission score value is shown, and the accumulated points are updated.
 The page automatically scrolls to the next mission.